Wrigley Storymakers Program

 About the Program

 The Wrigley Storymakers Program gives you the opportunity to make a difference for the future of our planet by training scientists to communicate their research in ways that engage and influence the public.
-You’ll work with an invitation-only group of environment- and sustainability-focused faculty from some of the nation’s leading colleges and universities.
+You’ll work with small group of leading environment- and sustainability-focused researchers from some of North America’s most prestigious colleges, universities, and scientific organizations.

 Instructors commit to a 2-3-day engagement that includes a workshop and availability to engage with Fellows while on the island.
 Engagements may involve either (1) an afternoon arrival on Catalina Island, with instruction and late-afternoon departure on the following 1-2 days, or (2) morning arrival and instruction on Catalina Island that day and possibly the day after, with departure on the second or third day.